shopware/shopware/src/Docs/_new/2-internals/4-plugins/050-plugin-information.md

 ## Changelog

 The changelog for your plugin now has to be located in another file.
-Have as look at our [changelog guide](./060-plugin-changelog.md) to figure out how that's done in the Shopware platform.
+Have as look at our [changelog guide](./060-plugin-changelog.md) to figure out how that's done in Shopware 6.